-Fontaine Molière: a Monument to the Famous French Playwright
+Fontaine Molière: a Paris Monument to the French Playwright

-The Fontaine Molière is located in the 1st arrondissement of Paris, France.
+The Fontaine Molière is located in the most central arrondissement of Paris, France.
 It was designed by the architect Louis Visconti and inaugurated in 1844 to honor the French playwright and actor Jean-Baptiste Poquelin, known by his stage name Molière, who wrote many famous comedies, tragedies, ballets, and more.

-The project to create the monument was initiated by a literary society, Société des Gens de Lettres (SGDL), which wanted to pay homage to the famed writer.
+The idea to build a monument was initiated by the literary society, Société des Gens de Lettres (SGDL), which wanted to pay homage to the famed writer.
 They collected funds and organized a competition for the design, which Visconti won.
 This was the first official commemoration of someone who wasn’t a prominent military figure in France.

 The fountain features a bronze statue of Molière dressed in the attire typical of his era, sitting on a pedestal, with two allegorical figures at its base.
 These figures symbolize the genres in which Molière excelled: comedy and tragedy.